Angela Hill (journalist): Biography

 Angela Hill grew up in Corpus Christi, Texas and graduated from the University of Texas at Austin in 1972 with a Bachelor of Arts degree in journalism.
 Hill has been married three times.
 Her first marriage was to Charles Garland Robinette, whom she married in 1978.
 Ten years later, they announced they had divorced.
 In 1988 Hill married Dr. Darrell Wolfley.
 They were divorced on April 3, 1995.
 In 1996, Hill met Dr. Irwin Marcus, whom she married in 2001.

-Prior to moving to New Orleans, she worked as an anchor and assistant news director at KGBT-TV, the CBS affiliate in Harlingen, Texas.
+Prior to moving to New Orleans, she worked as an anchor and assistant news director at then-CBS affiliate KGBT-TV in Harlingen, Texas.
 In April 1975, Angela Hill was hired as the consumer reporter for WWL-TV, the CBS affiliate in New Orleans, Louisiana, USA.
 In September 1975, Hill became the first female anchor at WWL-TV.
 Between 1975 and 2013, she co-anchored the 5 PM, 6 PM and 10 PM newscasts.
 For several years she was paired with anchor Garland Robinette, to whom she was married from 1978 to 1987.
 During Hill's 38-year career at WWL-TV, she traveled to Paris, London, Beirut, China, Africa and Rome where she would deliver the news and produce documentaries.
 In 1984, she played the role of a reporter in the film Tightrope.